 Penji used to offer design and development tasks, but it’s nowadays only focused on design.

-However, note that not all the categories are allowed on all of their plans.
-If you get Penji’s “Pro” plan (the cheapest one), you are allowed to request all tasks in all the categories except website & app design, custom illustrations, and infographics.
-These three categories of work are allowed for users on the “Team” or “Agency” plans.
+However, note that if you get Penji’s “Starter” plan (the cheapest one), you are allowed to request all tasks in all the categories except website & app design.

 Print-On-Demand Services